sammlapp/training_gui/plan.md

 wandb integration with training & inference for logging progress and model evaluation: login on global settings page, specify user/project/run name/notes in configuration panel; if used, provide link to wandb page in task panels

+for clip review from query/explore mode: "add to cart" button on panel, adds the clip to an annotation "cart" that can be exported as an annotation task

 ## Extraction improvements:
 Stratification by folder metadata (eg 'primary period', 'secondary period','site', 'treatment group')